 Could you both introduce yourselves and the film?

-Why did you decide to focus on London in 1914?
+Why did you decide to focus on the experience of young people?

 Who are your biggest creative inspirations?

 What advice would you give to someone looking to follow in your footsteps?
-Was there something you wish you’d be told when you were starting out?
+Was there something you wish you’d been told when you were starting out?